 pip install pdfmux[llm] # Requires GEMINI_API_KEY

-The [llm] extra uses Gemini Flash as a final fallback — only for pages that both PyMuPQ and OCR couldn’t handle.
-In practice, this is <1% of pages.
+The [llm] extra uses Gemini Flash as a final fallback — only for pages that both PyMuPDF and OCR couldn’t handle.
+In practice, this is <1% of pages, and you can disable the path entirely with quality="cpu-only" if your compliance posture forbids any outbound API call.

 Real-world cost comparison